Laboratory Safety Manual - Chapter 11: Explosive and Reactive Chemical Hazards

 • Chlorine (Cl2) may react violently with hydrogen (H2) or with hydrocarbons when exposed to sunlight.

 • Diethyl, Isopropyl, and other Ethers (particularly the branched-chain type) may explode during heating or refluxing due to the presence of peroxides.
 Ferrous salts or sodium bisulfite can decompose these peroxides, and passage over basic active alumina will remove most of the peroxidic material.
-Mark containers with the date received, date opened, and date to be discarded, and discard them before they are out of date.
+Mark containers with the date received, date opened, date to be discarded, and date tested for peroxides and discard them before they are out of date.
 For more detail, see Chapter 13: Safe Handling of Peroxidizable Compounds.

 • Diethylzinc [(C2H5)2Zn] is a violently pyrophoric (air-reactive), water-reactive, and light-sensitive liquid, and is generally sold in mixture with toluene, hexane, or other organic solvents.
 At concentrations above 1.1 molar, store diethylzinc in an inert atmosphere at or below room temperature.
 Do not use water for extinguishing fires; use dry powder, soda ash, or lime.